nicode-io/The_Starting_Point/README.md

 A small, unpretentious guide that brings together the information collected from different sites in order to best organize the first steps of installing the various tools on a VPS to host a multitude of websites and applications.

+:warning: elements refers directly to server, files or users' security

 ---

 ## :file_folder: Index